skeept/dotvim/notused_plugins/yankstack/README.md

 - ```meta-shift-p```  - cycle *forwards* through your history of yanks

 After pasting some text using ```p``` or ```P```, you can cycle through your yank history using these commands.

 Typing either of these keys *without* pasting first will do a normal paste (the same as typing `p`).
 This also works in insert mode.

-### the 'meta' key

-If you're using MacVim, and you want to use this plugin's default key bindings (or any bindings involving the `option` key), you must ```:set macmeta```.
-On Linux, you may have issues with the meta key if your terminal is running in 7bit mode.
+A note about the meta key - if you're using MacVim, and you want to use this plugin's default key bindings (or any bindings involving the `option` key), you must ```:set macmeta```
-Instructions for dealing with this can be found on the [wiki](https://github.com/maxbrunsfeld/vim-yankstack/wiki/Linux-terminal-configurations-for-correct-meta-key-handling)

 ## Commands ##